pushkar100/notes-clean-code-architecture/7-objects-classes.md

 With getters and setters, we can:

-1. Encapsulate the internal representation
+1. Encapsulate the internal representation - Enables us to use private variables instead of `this.prop`
-2. Don't have to change every accessor in codebase
+2. Don't have to change every accessor in codebase - easier to make changes
 3. Add logging and error handling when getting and setting
 4. Lazy load an object's properties, let's say getting it from a server!
 5. Adding validation when doing a `set`